Geometry of the Space of Sections of Twistor Spaces with Circle Action: Energy functional on sections of the Deligne--Hitchin moduli space

-\subsection{Explicit description of some $\C^*$-fixed sections}
+\subsection{Explicit description of some $\boldsymbol{\C^*}$-fixed sections}

-Corollary \ref{cor:EnergyMDHC*} shows a close relationship between $\C^*$-orbits in $\mathcal S_{\Mdh}$ and the energy functional.
-We therefore examine the $\C^*$-orbits more closely in this section.
-Before explicitly determining the $\C^*$-fixed \emph{irreducible} sections, we first observe:
+Corollary \ref{cor:EnergyMDHC*} shows a close relationship between $\C^*$-fixed points in $\mathcal S_{\mathcal{M}_{\mathrm{DH}}}$ and the energy functional.
+We therefore examine the $\C^*$-fixed points more closely in this section.
+Before explicitly determining the $\C^*$-fixed \emph{irreducible} sections, we first observe the following.